bonniee/chuck-workshop/chuck-workbook.md

 </audio>

 > ## Exercise: Volume and Rhythm
 > What kind of rhythms can you generate just by varing volume?
+Check out `rhythm.ck` for an example, and try creating your own variations.

 ## Pitch and Frequency